datarobot/datarobot-user-models/task_templates/README.md

 # Templates for Custom Tasks

-In this directory there are three folders - estimators, transforms, and pipelines.
+In this directory there are three folders: transforms, estimators, and pipelines.

 These are collectively known as "tasks".
 Each of these folders contain code snippets, i.e. tasks, that can be uploaded to DataRobot and incorporated into a blueprint.
 DataRobot will then run this custom code as part of a blueprint both during model training and